supalarry/FootyBot/README.md

 # FootyBot

-FootyBot helps organizing football matches ⚽.
+FootyBot helps organizing football matches.
 It is a Telegram Bot and can be added to any group.

 ```
                      ___